SRVivek1/kafka-for-beginners-2024/01.documentation/02-kafka-setup-and-cli.md

     - *Check section-4 for kafka producer and commands.*
   - ***Step-2:*** Kafka consumer to consume message in group
     - **Command:** *kafka-console-consumer.sh --bootstrap-server [::1]:9092 --topic third_topic --group my-first-application*
+    - **Note:**
+      - If we will not provide the *--group xxxx* then a temproary consumer group is cretaed to consume the message and auto-removed later.
   - ***Step-3:*** Cretea another kafka consumer in same group
     - **Command:** *kafka-console-consumer.sh --bootstrap-server [::1]:9092 --topic third_topic --group my-first-application*
     - **Note:**